- RESOURCES

 This is for you if:

-- you'd like to understand your body better in the lead up to birth
+- you'd like to understand your body better and give yourself physical and emotional landing space

 You might be: